Core310/FFXIV-Wiki-Fetcher/README.md

 Contributing is greatly appreciated, please download the following dependencies.
 [me.xdrop:fuzzywuzzy 1.4.0] (https://github.com/xdrop/fuzzywuzzy)
 [jsoup 1.15.2](https://jsoup.org/)
-Should you need, the JavaDoc can be found on this repository’s website. (todo)
+Should you need, the JavaDoc can be found on this repository’s website.

 ---
 FINAL FANTASY is a registered trademark of Square Enix Holdings Co., Ltd.<br />